Also known as a "staff writer" contract.

-This type of deal is usually offered to writers who have already demonstrated a good deal of success so that the publisher is confident that they will receive a return on their investment.
+This type of deal is usually offered to writers with a demonstrable level of success; that way the publisher can feel confident about receiving a return on their investment.

 Check out an ASCAP essay about songwriter and music publisher agreements here.